Kulikovpavel/web_speedtest/README.md

 21700r/sec for fastapi (gunicorn), 2600r/sec for flask (gunicorn)

-Almost 10x difference on single call time (0.003ms vs 0.03 ms, appr.), good internal optimization
+Almost 10x difference on single call time (0.003s vs 0.03 s, appr.), good internal optimization

 Much more Interesting with sleep(0.3) inside, sync and async versions, can be much faster for fastapi with additional call-producers (100 in my test):